-No pre-application meeting was held with planning officers of the Authority in view of the very short timeline within which the applicant would like the application to be determined (end of October 2016).
+No pre-application meeting with planning officers of the Authority was considered necessary in view of the recent planning permissions granted.
 However, such meetings were held in relation to two previous applications for similar developments on land in the immediate vicinity, both of which were approved in 2013 and 2015.
 The feedback received in relation to those applications indicated that, at less than 0.5 ha in size, the type of development falls outside the provisions of Schedule 2 of the Town and Country Planning (Environmental Impact) Regulations 2011 and therefore does not constitute EIA development.
 Furthermore, advice was received in relation to the environmental and policy issues which were considered relevant for those applications and the applicant has taken the view that the same issues will be appropriate for this application.

-3. Background
+2. Background

 The UK Government has become increasingly aware over recent years of the continual falling power generating capacity in the United Kingdom.
 In response to this situation, the Department for Energy and Climate Change (DECC) established a new methodology of addressing this decreasing capacity.
-This methodology, called the 'Capacity Market', has now been operating for over 2 years.
+This methodology, called the 'Capacity Market', has now been operating for over 3 years.
 The 'Capacity Market' is in addition to other initiatives including STOR.